Islamic Pattern Teachers (Islamic Geometry and Islamic Illumination Teachers and Schools)

 Parvin gives workshops on Persian miniature, which is part of the traditional Pre&Post Islamic.
 She was suggested by one of our followers.

-By the way, if you know about more teachers and schools that teach Islamic traditional arts then please share in the comments below :)
+Ps.
+This is not a sponsored post.
+This is only an open source to help you find some great teachers.
+There are affliate links in this post though.
+If you know about more teachers and schools that teach Islamic traditional arts then please share in the comments below :)